2025 Teachers

 Owen Murphy

 Owen Murphy is a US Coast Guard credentialed boat captain, Registered Maine Guide, and the owner/operator of Maine Coastal Adventures– a lobster tour company based out of Phippsburg ME.
 With a Wilderness First Responder medical certification and experience as a former trip leader with the Hurricane Island Outward Bound School, Owen is passionate about connecting people to nature.
 He holds two Maine state teaching certifications and has over ten years of experience teaching Spanish and English as a Second Language in US public schools.
 Owen has also taught environmental and outdoor education both in the US and abroad.
 He currently resides in coastal Maine and Mexico with his wife, Courtney, and their two children, Oisín and Caoimhe.
-Owen is excited to lead the kids' program alongside Emilia after years of hearing how magical the program is from Courtney (who is off in Peru during this time).
+Owen is excited to lead the kids' program alongside Emilia after years of hearing how magical the program is from Courtney (who will be leading a trek in Peru during this time).